 Overnight accommodations are the responsibility of the runner.
-The meet hotel is the Best Western University Inn which offers a special room rate of $109 per night (two queen beds or one king bed per room, plus free breakfast) for Hartshorne Memorial Masters Mile attendees.
-Book using this link by January 13th to take advantage of the special rate and reserved block.
-Out-of-towners should consider staying for Friday and Saturday nights in order to enjoy the Saturday banquet and avoid a late drive home.
+The meet hotel—less than 1.5 miles (directions) from Barton Hall—is the Best Western University Inn, which offers a special room rate of $109 per night (one king bed per room, plus free breakfast) for Hartshorne Memorial Masters Mile attendees.
+Book using this link by December 31, 2023 to take advantage of the special rate and reserved block.
+Out-of-towners might consider staying for Friday and Saturday nights in order to enjoy the Saturday award ceremony and avoid a late drive home.

 Registered runners will be notified of their section assignment and start time by email in the week before race day.